Alamelu515/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-This repository contains implementations of multiple movie recommendation systems using different deep learning approaches and datasets.
+This repository contains implementation of multiple movie recommendation systems each one using a different deep learning approach.

 ## Recommendation Systems Implemented

-### Recommendation System 1: Neural Collaborative Filtering (NCF) Model
+### Recommendation System 1: Using Neural Collaborative Filtering (NCF) Model

 **Description:** Implements a Neural Collaborative Filtering model using TensorFlow Recommenders.

 **Dataset:** Movielens 100k dataset.

 **Features:**
-Load the Movielens dataset using TensorFlow Datasets.
+1. Loads the Movielens dataset using TensorFlow Datasets.
-Prepare user IDs and movie titles vocabularies.
+2. Prepares user IDs and movie titles vocabularies.
-Define user and movie embedding models.
+3. Defines user and movie embedding models.
-Implement a retrieval task with NCF architecture.
+4. Implements a retrieval task with NCF architecture.
-Train the model on the dataset and evaluate by recommending movies for sample users.
+5. Trains the model on the dataset and evaluate by recommending movies for sample users.

 ### Recommendation System 2: Bayesian Personalized Ranking (BPR) Model